-- a. be enrolled unconditionally in an Associate in Arts, Associate in Science, Associate in General Education, Associate in Fine Arts, or Associate in Applied Science degree program; - b. have successfully completed the minimum of 12 semester hours by the end of the fall semester; - c. have attained a 3.6 or better cumulative grade point average; and - d. possess outstanding traits of character and citizenship.
+- a. be enrolled unconditionally in an Associate in Arts, Associate in Science, Associate in General Education, or Associate in Applied Science degree program; - b. have successfully completed the minimum of 12 semester hours by the end of the fall semester: - c. have attained a 3.6 or better cumulative grade point average; and - d. possess outstanding traits of character and citizenship.